arashsari/inventory_apis/README.md

 3. run "npm start".
 4. the server should be hosted on port 3000.

+It need authentication to be able to use in Browser.
+So it is easier to use postman.

+### To Test By Postman
+1. Inventory.postman_collection.json should be imported to postman.
+2. run requests.

 ### To Test
 1. run "npm test" - it lints the project and then runs the tests using jest.

 ### To Lint
 1. run "npm run lint" - eslint integrated.

+### To Check Code Covergae
+1. run "npm run coverage'.
+2. you see a report in command line.
+3. to see the coverage on html please refer to coverage/icov-report/index.html.

 ### To Debug
 1. open vsCode.